CIS565-Fall-2013/Project1-RayTracer/README.md

 -------------------------------------------------------------------------------
 THIRD PARTY CODE POLICY
 -------------------------------------------------------------------------------
-* Use of any third-party code must be approved by asking on Piazza.
+* Use of any third-party code must be approved by asking on our Google Group.
   If it is approved, all students are welcome to use it.
 Generally, we approve use of third-party code that is not a core part of the project.
 For example, for the ray tracer, we would approve using a third-party library for loading models, but would not approve copying and pasting a CUDA function for doing refraction.
 * Third-party code must be credited in README.md.
 * Using third-party code without its approval, including using another student's code, is an academic integrity violation, and will result in you